sfcheung/semptools/README.md

 # Status

 This package is still in alpha.
-There will be bugs, and there are many limitations.
+There will be bugs, and there are limitations.
 Comments and suggestions are welcomed.